blahaj-zone/hajkey/docs/install.md

 }
 ```

-## Running Iceshrimp
+## Running Hajkey

 ### Running manually

-- Start Iceshrimp by running `NODE_ENV=production yarn run start`.
+- Start Hajkey by running `NODE_ENV=production yarn run start`.
-If this is your first run, after Iceshrimp has started successfully, you'll be able to go to the URL you have specified in `.config/default.yml` and create first user.
+If this is your first run, after Hajkey has started successfully, you'll be able to go to the URL you have specified in `.config/default.yml` and create first user.
 - To stop the server, use `Ctrl-C`.

 ### Running using systemd